WorkInTheDark/WorkInTheDark.github.io/_pages/about.md

   <li data-tags="decision"><a href="https://dl.acm.org/doi/full/10.1145/3613904.3642343">Sepsis Diagnosis Support</a> <em>(CHI '24)</em> — <span class="thrust-desc">AI-assisted clinical decision making for sepsis diagnosis</span></li>
 </ul>

-#### *II.
-Develop and Evaluate Collaborative LLM Agents*
+#### II.
+Genuine Human-Agent Collaboration
-I envision a near future where LLM agents work *with* us, not for us — analogous as a remote human collaborator.
-Toward this vision, my research focuses on **developing and evaluating LLM agents' collaborativeness**: collecting large-scale behavioral and mental-model data from controlled human-collaboration experiments, benchmarking LLMs' performance through simulations, and proposing **process-level evaluation metrics** that quantify *how* agents collaborate.
-This line of work is grounded in HCI infrastructure for studying human-agent collaboration and in decades of remote-collaboration research on what makes teams trust each other, share context, and coordinate effectively.
+I envision a near future where LLM agents can genuinely work *with* us, like a remote human collaborator.
+To get there, I design interaction patterns and study methodologies for human-agent collaboration, and develop and benchmark LLM agents that can think and behave collaboratively.
+My work spans collaboration frameworks and design philosophy, trust and shared context in human-agent teams, evaluation methods for collaboration quality, agent oversight, and role-playing agents.

 <div class="filter-bar" data-filter-target="thrust-agents">
   <button type="button" class="filter-btn is-active" data-filter="all">All</button>